 Our approach to tax

-The Entain group of companies is a leading multinational sports betting and gaming business.
-We offer sports betting, casino, poker and bingo and operate some of the industry’s most popular brands including bwin, Coral, Gala, Ladbrokes, partypoker, Party Casino, and Sportingbet.
+The Entain group of companies is one of the world’s largest sports-betting and gaming groups operating some of the industry’s most popular brands including bwin, Coral, Gala, Ladbrokes, partypoker, Party Casino, and Sportingbet.

-Tax is very important to Entain – it is our number one cost.
-In 2019 we paid £927 million of taxes globally, of which £507 million was in the UK.
+Entain takes its tax obligations very seriously – it is our number one cost.
+In 2022 we paid £1,272 million of taxes globally, of which £525 million was in the UK.

-The Group’s effective total tax rate (measured as all underlying taxes paid as a percentage of underlying operating profits before those taxes) was 64% in 2019.
+The Group’s effective total tax rate, measured as all underlying taxes paid as a percentage of underlying operating profits before those taxes, (and before joint ventures and associates) was 67% in 2022.

 The taxation of betting and gaming is complex – the Group is subject to a range of taxes, duties and levies in many of the countries where we have operations or in which our customers are located.
 We believe that tax revenue is vital in paying for essential public services, and for promoting economic prosperity and social stability.
 We recognise that our contribution to governments and national finances through the taxes we pay is important and significant.